codeadamca/php-sql-mysql/README.md

     The second part of the above code will display an error message if the MySQL connection fails.

-    > Hint: It would be a good idea to test at this point, nothing else below will work if your MySQL connection isn't working.

     > [More information on PHP and `mysqli_connect()`](https://www.php.net/manual/en/function.mysqli-connect.php)

+> [!Note]
+> It would be a good idea to test at this point, nothing else below will work if your MySQL connection isn't working.

 4. In the body section of your document add the following PHP: